wisemantyr/boatwright-shelf-reading/README.md

 The port specified in `docker-compose.yml` file ensures that port 80 is only exposed on a single machine, rather than a network.

+For more information about docker-compose, see the Docker documentation [here](https://docs.docker.com/compose/).
+Use the default docker/getting-started image tutuorial to learn more about editing images and starting containers.